raphaeljolivet/webfinger-proxy/README.md

 # WARNING - EDIT

-As per Mastodon developpers, this is not supproted yet, and might cause issues on the servers Please don't use it on production servers until further notice.
+As per Mastodon developpers, this is not supported yet, and might cause issues on the servers.
+Please don't use it on production servers until further notice.

 See : https://github.com/tootsuite/mastodon/issues/2668